aairabella/hantek-pps2116A/README.md

 ## How to use it...

-Explore the `Hantek_PPS2116A` class.
+Explore the `Hantek_PPS2116A` class in `power.py`.
 There you can find some usefull methods to turn on and off, set current and voltage, and some other interesting tools.

 The `test.py` program is under development.